danie1kr/dijkstra/README.md

 [![Compile & Test](https://github.com/danie1kr/dijkstra/actions/workflows/main.yml/badge.svg)](https://github.com/danie1kr/dijkstra/actions/workflows/main.yml)

 # About
-This repository contains a single C++ header file `dijkstra.hpp` providing a slim but highly flexible interface.
+This repository contains a single C++ header file `dijkstra.hpp` providing a slim interface.
 I created this for my other [repository](https://github.com/danie1kr/timeSaverSolver) which can genreate model railroad timesaver puzzles and I wanted it to also provide a best answer ;)

 # Requirements